ietf-wg-nmop/Logistic/IAB Workshop.md

-This workshop is expected to concentrate on multiple topics, including a historical recap of the results from the last workshop, what the current state of the art and deployment looks like today, and what are new recommendations that should be considering going forward.
+This workshop is expected to concentrate on multiple topics, including a historical recap of the results from the last workshop, what the current state of the art and deployment looks like today, what are the recommendations that were not followed, and what are new recommendations that should be considering going forward.

 # Review of the past workshop results